elastic/kibana/rfcs/text/0004_application_service_mounting.md

 *setup* lifecycle event.
 This allows the system to know when all applications have been registered.

-However, the `mount` function will also get access to the `PluginStartContext` that is normally provided during the *start* lifecycle event, as well as the *start* contracts for any plugin dependencies.
-(Note: applications can only be mounted during *start*).
+However, the `mount` function will also get access to the `MountContext` that has many of the same core services available during the `start` lifecycle.
+Plugins can also register additional context attributes via the `registerMountContext` function.

 ## Routing